rue-moe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- Create a script that creates a new global variable.
+a script that counts the number of directories in the PATH.